Leadership for Urban Primary Care Education and Transformation (LUCENT)

 Applications:

-Due Feb 1 annually (of applicant’s intern year).
+Due Feb 1 annually.
 The application includes the following information:

 *Of note, due to scheduling restraints, there is a cap of at most four IM residents per year, six in total across PGY2 and 3 combined.
 The cap is in place to maintain inpatient schedules.
 If there are an extensive number of residents within the same firm, there may need to be firm rearrangements during the subsequent academic year.